Skip to content

 Ablation Study

-+ Stage I SFT (execution-verified) ~30 High-quality demonstrations are the main driver of improvement
++ Stage I SFT (execution-verified) ~30 High-quality demonstrations are a primary driver

 Key Findings